topgabbie/project_6/readme.md

 4. lvm2 was created with the command below

         sudo yum install lvm2
+    run the command below to confirm if lvm has been created

+        sudo lvmdiskscan

 5. To mark my volumes as a physical volume, the command below was used
     ``````